 The SharePoint Server 2013 Service Pack 1 does not include the Language pack Service Pack 1, So you should apply Language pack Service Pack 1 separately after applying SharePoint Server 2013 Service Pack 1 to avoid the below error.

 How can you install a new Cumulative update for a SharePoint Farm?

-The SharePoint should be updated through two steps:
+The SharePoint should be updated through three steps:

 - Download and Install the package update like CU, Service Pack, PU …etc.

 - As I elaborated before, you can download the corresponding release of the farm build by clicking on KB number e.g.,”2817429″ to get more details about the release like description, Improvement, Known Issues, Download link and prerequisites.

 - Run the SharePoint Configuration Wizard on all SharePoint Server cross the farm.